 7. Blocked Ads Also Hurt Publisher Revenues

-PageFair also pointed out that ad blocking cost global publishers nearly $22 billion in 2015.
+Ad blocking will cost global publishers nearly $75 billion in 2020.

 8. Advertisers Are Missing Opportunities